I3-Laboratory/EasyCanopy/README.md

 ## Restrictions
 - This procedure runs in win_x64.
 - The file path should not contain Chinese characters.
-- Before using this process, please configure the python operating environment.
+- Before using this procedure, please configure the python operating environment.
 Please create a new conda environment named "myenv", and then use "pip install -r requirements.txt" to install the dependencies.

 ## Data and software avaible
 You can obtain the sample point cloud data from the [link](https://xxxxxx).